Lixie-Labs/emotiscope-site/parts.md

 Want to print your parts in other colors?
 There's endless options.
 (You'll want a full-size 3D printer for some pieces)

-{: .warn }
+**DISCLAIMER:**

-Emotiscope has 128 very delicate LEDs inside.
+*Emotiscope has 128 very delicate LEDs inside.
 There is double-sided tape holding a two-halved LED Spacer piece to the circuit board behind it.
 Lixie Labs assumes no responsibility for broken LED strips as a result of modifying or replacing the LED Spacer piece, so only replace it if you're an experienced maker aware of the risk.
+Just don't apply any lateral forces to them, and it should be fine.*

 -------------------------------------------------